algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/Management/WeeklyReports/week6.md

    - The README has been finished.

 - Filter / Recommendation system
-   - The user can get a dish using the current wine and get wine using the current cheese.
+   - The user can get a dish using the current wine, and get wine using the current cheese.
    - The search bar was finished.

 - Database